nghiaacoustic/vite-react-movies-app/README.md

 The project follows a standard React project structure:

-- `src/`: Contains the source code of the project.
+- `src/`: Contains the project's source code.
   - `assets/`: Contains static assets such as images and styles.
   - `components/`: Contains React components used throughout the application.
   - `constants/`: Contains constant values used across the application.
   - `models/`: Contains data models and types used within the application.
   - `pages/`: Contains React components representing different pages/routes of the application.
   - `stories/`: Contains Storybook stories for components.
-  - `styles/`: Contains global tailwind css styles.
+  - `styles/`: Contains global tailwind CSS styles.
   - `utils/`: Contains utility functions used across the application.
   - `tests/`: Contains unit tests for components, utility functions, and other modules.
   - `schema/`: Contains Zod schemas for data validation.